Ultiminer/GeFx/ReadMe.md

 2. Everyone new to the language should be enabled to train general use cases immediatley, without having to talk to the GPU directly
 3. A lot of graphics libraries lack modern c++ support, crucial functionality, and a motivated consumer base - Why can not I draw a circle in SDL2?

 With this project I aim at producing a simple, out of the box, modern support for general needs regarding graphics programming with c++.
-MORE people should be empowered to embrace the beauty of graphics programming in c++.
-While this means, that some design compromises have to be made, supporting a wide range of optimization methods will certainly be one of the main goals of this project.
+MORE PEOPLE should be empowered to embrace the beauty of graphics programming in c++.
+While this means, that some design compromises have to be made, supporting a wide range of optimization methods will certainly be one of the main goals.

 DISCLAIMER: I am always looking forward to improving my code and am therefore open for any kind of constructive criticism or help.
 When you read my code and see a mistake, then PLEASE bring my attention to it